 As explained above, the bucket selection system is a subsystem of the KEKB-LINAC timing system.
 Like all the components of KEKB, this system is working under the EPICS environment.
 One VME Input/Output controller (IOC) is assigned to this function.
 We call this IOC "Delay IOC".
 In this subrack, VME digital programable delay modules (named TD4V) are installed and they determine the rigger-timing in LINAC.
-A software program is running in this IOC under Vx-Works, and is determines which bucket should be filled in the next shot of LINAC beam and set the delay value into the delay modules.
+A software program is running in this IOC under Vx-Works, and it determines which bucket should be filled in the next shot of LINAC beam.
+Also this program actually sets the delaying-value into the delay modules.
 The program runs synchronizing with injection, i.e., the gun-trigger signal is accepted by Vx-Works interrupt mechanism.